NORTHERN IRELAND – A CELTIC EXPERIENCE

 Wake up to the aroma of a traditional Irish breakfast, fueling up for a day of breathtaking scenery and legendary landmarks.
 Our journey north begins with a scenic drive through the rolling countryside, leading us to the dramatic coastline of Carrick-a-Rede, where the thrill of crossing its iconic rope bridge awaits.
 With the wind in your hair and the waves crashing below, you’ll feel the magic of Ireland’s untamed beauty.

 Next, we step into a world of myth and geology at the Giant’s Causeway, a UNESCO World Heritage site where thousands of perfectly interlocking basalt columns create a landscape straight out of legend.
-After soaking in its wonder, we make our way to Ballymena, where we’ll settle into the charming Adair Arms Hotel.
+After soaking in its wonder, we make our way to Ballymena, where we’ll settle into the our charming hotel.
 As the evening unfolds, we’ll gather for a warm and welcoming group dinner, sharing stories and toasting to the adventures ahead.

 Fun Fact: The Giant’s Causeway’s unique rock formations have inspired local legends, with some believing they were built by giants as a path to Scotland!